-With a relatively unknown at the time Led Zepplin as the opener, what began with broken fences, rowdy crowds and overwhelmed secuity ended with memories of one hell of a show.
-Although Zeppelin had only released their first album months earlier, they did impress.
-But many recount that when The Who came on, they blew the opener away.
-Their Tommy themed concert the following June changed the venues booking of rock concerts for several years and became early 70's folklore.
+With a relatively unknown at the time Led Zepplin as the open act, what began with broken fences, rowdy crowds and overwhelmed secuity ended with memories of one hell of a show.
+Although Zeppelin had only released their first album months earlier, they did impress some but not all.
+Many recount that when The Who finally came on, they blew the opener away.
+Their "Tommy" themed concert the following June drastically changed the venues booking of rock concerts for several years and became early 70's folklore.

 This audio is a track recorded at that memorable show - wish I had been there:

 Get the original recording at iTunes - The Who - I'm Free